Kyle Richards Celebrates Youngest Daughter Portia’s Graduation With Sweet Family Photos

 Kyle Richards is celebrating her daughter Portia’s graduation.
-The Real Housewives of Beverly Hills star shared photos of her youngest daughter wearing a blue graduation cap as she said goodbye to a school that has been part of her family since her husband Mauricio Umansky was a little boy.
+The Real Housewives of Beverly Hills star shared photos of her youngest daughter wearing a blue graduation cap as she said goodbye to a school that has been part of her family since her husband, Mauricio Umansky, was a little boy.

-In a sideshow posted to Instagram, Kyle shared photos of a beaming Portia, 12, posing in a white dress and matching sneakers as she stood outside of the ballon-adorned playground at her school.
-Other photos showed Portia getting a hug from her older sisters Sophia and Alexia Umasnky as a proud Kyle smiled in a group selfie.
+In a slideshow posted to Instagram, Kyle shared photos of a beaming Portia, 12, posing in a white dress and matching sneakers as she stood outside of the balloon-adorned playground at her school.
+Other images showed Portia getting a hug from her older sisters — Sophia and Alexia Umansky — as a proud Kyle smiled in a group selfie.

-Another pic showed Portia in the arms of her dad, and later posing with her eldest sister, Farrah Aldjufrie.
+Another pic showed Portia in the arms of her dad and later posing with her eldest sister, Farrah Aldjufrie.
 A final photo showed Portia at home blowing out the candles on a delicious-looking chocolate ice cream cake roll.

 In the caption to the photos, Kyle noted that the religious day school that Portia graduated from was the same school that Mauricio attended when he came to the U.S. from Mexico as a young boy.
 The Real Housewives of Beverly Hills star added that three of her four daughters attended the school and that Portia’s graduation marks the end of her 16-year stint driving up to the school’s car pickup line.

 Kyle added that the goodbye to the beloved school was an emotional one for the family and that they all cried their eyes out.
-The Bravo veteran also praised the school’s faculty and the sense of community and love at the school.
+The Bravo veteran also praised the faculty and the sense of community and love at the school.

 Like many other parents of 2020 graduates, Kyle was unable to hug any of the school’s staff members goodbye due to COVID-19 restrictions.
-She did not elaborate on what school Portia will attend for junior high next year but noted that the school she is leaving behind only goes up to sixth grade.
+She did not elaborate on which school Portia will attend for junior high next year but noted that the school she is leaving behind only goes up to sixth grade.

 View this post on Instagram